Section 1 - Name

 Section 11 - Resignation and termination

-Any member of the board may resign at any time by submitting a resignation in writing to the Secretary, President, or Vice President.
-A member of the board may be terminated by a three-fourths vote of the board, or a two-thirds vote of the full members.
+Any member of the board may resign at any time by submitting a resignation in writing to the other board members.
+A member of the board may be terminated by a two-thirds vote of the board, or by special meeting governed by article 4 seciton 1.

 Section 12 - Conflict of interests